swcarpentry/training-course/_submissions/round-10/3/2014-07-21-assessment-pbs-system.md

 4.  qalter $SCRIPTNAME
 5.  ./$SCRIPTNAME

-2. Using manual of torque commands and your knowledge write a short shell (bash/sh/tcsh/&#8230;) script which show hostname of worker node the job is running.
+2. Using manual of torque commands and your knowledge write a short shell (bash/sh/tcsh/...) script which show hostname of worker node the job is running.
 Resources info to take for PBS are: 1 worker node with 1 processor, 100MB RAM per processor, 5min walltime.
-The jobname to set is &#8216;HostnameCheck&#8217;.
+The jobname to set is 'HostnameCheck'.